codeface-io/SwiftObserver/readme.md

 	   deinit { stopAllObserving() }
 	}
 	~~~

+* Although you don't need to handle tokens after starting observation, all objects are internally hashed, so performance is never an issue.

-* There are four other ways to stop observation:
+* There are four more variants of ending observation:

     * Stop observing a specific observable: `observer.stopObserving(observable)`
     * Stop observing observables that don't exist anymore: `observer.stopObservingDeadObservables()`
     * Remove observers that don't exist anymore: `observable.removeDeadObservers()`
     * Remove all observers: `observable.removeObservers()`

-* Although you don't need to handle tokens after adding an observer, all objects are internally hashed, so performance is never an issue.
+* If you systematically use the above functions or just call `stopAllObserving()` in `deinit` of all observers, observation itself cannot cause memory leaks.

+    However, should you still feel the need to erase orphaned observations at some point, just call `ObservationService.removeAbandonedObservations()`.
+It will fush out observations who lost their observable or lost their observers.

 ## <a id="variables"></a>3.
 Variables